zahiruliman/llm-prompt-training/training-materials/02_technique_context.md

 Contextual Scaffolding is the practice of providing the AI with a complete "project briefing" before asking it to generate content.
 Think of it as creating a detailed Terms of Reference (ToR) that gives the AI all the background information it needs to produce accurate, relevant results.

-**The Reality:** AI has zero knowledge of your specific project, organization, or constraints.
-Everything must be explicitly stated.
+**The Executive Briefing Approach:** Imagine briefing a new senior consultant who's joining your project mid-stream.
+They're highly qualified but know nothing about your specific project context.
+A successful briefing requires complete information transfer - the same principle applies to AIDevX.

+**The Reality:** AIDevX has extensive knowledge about KRISA methodology, government standards, and technical frameworks.
+However, it has zero knowledge about your specific project context.
+This gap is what separates generic outputs from government-ready documents.

 ### **Why This is Critical**